Koratahiu/ComfyUI-OFTv2/readme.md

 - "Load OFTv2" (Model/Clip)
 - "Load OFTv2 Model Only" (Model)

-They work the same LoRA loader node, except they support OFTv2.
+They work the same way as LoRA loader node, except they support OFTv2.